 If you’re interested in submitting specimens to Cornell University for resistance testing please follow the instructions below.
 We currently test Culex pipiens and Aedes albopictus mosquitoes.

-We have developed guidelines to ensure that your specimens arrive at the Cornell facilities alive and viable for testing.
-Please select the kit and guidelines for your species of interest.
+Consult the resources below to see the contents of each kit and guidelines to ensure that your specimens arrive at the Cornell facilities alive and viable for testing.

 Pesticide Resistance Testing